KwabinaIverson/Nananom/README.md

 Ensure mod_rewrite is enabled for Apache.

-The .htaccess file in public/ is essential for Apache.
+The .htaccess file in public/ is crucial for Apache to correctly route requests. ⚙️

 6. Create Initial Admin User
-You'll need an initial administrator account to access protected admin endpoints.
+You'll need an initial administrator account to access protected admin endpoints and manage the system.

 Create create_admin.php: In the root of your project (nananom-farms-backend/), create a file named create_admin.php.